🔷Calculate Point Cloud Bounding Box

 -

-Spatial Occupancy Analysis: Determine the approximate range occupied by the object in space.
+Spatial occupancy analysis: Determine the approximate range occupied by objects in space.

 -

-ROI Generation: Quickly generate a region enclosing the point cloud for subsequent finer processing.
+ROI generation: Quickly generate regions surrounding point clouds for subsequent fine processing.

 -

-Collision Detection: Use a simple AABB or a tighter OBB for preliminary collision judgment.
+Collision detection: Use simple AABB or tighter OBB for preliminary collision detection.

 Parameter Description